 Schools should encourage affected children to take part in sport, whilst making allowances for the child's reduced stamina.
 Supportive seating will help with backache, fidgeting and tiredness.

 Children struggling with handwriting may benefit from keyboard use or from scribes or extra time in tests and examinations.
 Extra time may be needed to move between lessons and the school should try to avoid expecting children to carry all their books around with them all day.

-What is the long-term outlook for joint hypermobility syndrome?
+What is the long-term outlook for hypermobility spectrum disorders?

-For most children with symptoms, JHS improves as muscle size and strength increase with growth and age.
+For most children, symptoms improve as muscle size and strength increase with growth and age.
 This muscle growth reduces joint looseness.

 A small proportion of affected children continue to have problems into adulthood.
 These tend to be the more severely affected children, some of whom may have EDS, hypermobility type (EDS-HT).
 These tend to be the children whose joint laxity results in easy injury, so that exercise is very difficult and it is hard for them to distinguish between the pain they are asked to exercise with, and the pain that suggests they should stop.

-JHS rarely causes long-term problems like arthritis by itself.
+Except at the severe end of the spectrum, an HSD rarely causes long-term problems like arthritis by itself.
 However, problems can develop with joints that have been repeatedly dislocated.
-Young people who continue to have JHS when fully grown as adults are at slightly greater risk of developing osteoarthritis of affected joints.
+Young people who continue to have HSD symptoms when fully grown, as adults are at slightly greater risk of developing osteoarthritis of affected joints.